cbortoluzzi/ROHs/README.md

 I recommend reviewing the XML report generated in Step 1 to assess the quality of your data.
 This report can help you decide if any parameters need adjusting.
 For example, a default genotype quality of 20 may be too low or too high for your specific dataset, and tweaking it could improve your variant filtering.

 **IMPORTANT**: the script also filters variants if their read depth is above 2 x the average genome-wide coverage.
 If you want to allow for a higher maximum read depth, you will need to manually change the script at line 33.
-For example, if you have to have a maximum read depth of 2.5 x the average genome-wide coverage, replace line 33 with ```max_depth = 2 * float(avg_genome_coverage)```.
+For example, if you want a maximum read depth of 2.5 x the average genome-wide coverage, replace line 33 with ```max_depth = 2 * float(avg_genome_coverage)```.

 ## Help